 This article covers new features we have developed to enhance the RFQ module.

-If you are using RFQs, RFPs, RFIs, you know how important is to have flexibility around your process, while still maintaining simple and intuitive rules.
+If you are using RFQs, RFPs, and RFIs, you know how important is to have flexibility around your process, while still maintaining simple and intuitive rules.

 To solve these challenges, we’re excited to announce the new Request module – a powerful new suite of features and enhancements to offer you the full flexibility to build your sourcing events.